mattduck/dotfiles/README.md

 - Backup any existing (non-link) files to ~/dotfiles_backup/$(date).

-## Third party stuff
+## Third party stuff that lives in dotfiles

 - Vim plugins are installed with `:BundleInstall`.

 - Emacs plugins are installed on startup.

-- Submodules are used for other code that belongs in the dotfiles repo:
+- Submodules are used when we're just using git to pull in other content, eg. the initial Vundle install, some config bits relating to Solarized schemes.

-    - Plugins that can't be installed by eg. Vundle / ELPA.

-    - Config-related stuff, eg. for setting up solarized schemes on various programs.

-- Non-config related programs are installed as part of the ,install-deps scripts.
-  Programs that need to be sourced are installed to *~/sh*.

 # Thanks